axonivy-market/ai-assistant/ai-assistant-product/README.md

 - `Ivy Tool` function: disabled by default because it's only be used by `Ivy Flow` functions
 - `Ivy Flow` function: disabled when system detected that there could be an error when running the flow.
 For example: a required Ivy callable process could not be found
-- `Knowkedge Base` function: disabled when the system cannot find the corresponding vector store
+- `Knowledge Base` function: disabled when the system cannot find the corresponding vector store

 ![AI Function list](doc/img/all-ai-functions-list.png)